yunshengtian/AutoOED/README.md

 python run_personal.py
 ```

-### Team Version
+### Team version

 The team version enables distributed collaboration around the globe by leveraging a centralized MySQL database that can be connected through the Internet.
 Using this version, the scientist can focus on controlling the optimization and data analysis, while the technicians can evaluate in a distributed fashion and synchronize the evaluated results with other members of the team in real-time, through our provided simple and intuitive user interface.
 This version provides different software for different roles of a team (manager, scientist, and technician) with proper privilege control implemented.
-Below are the scripts for different roles respectively:
+Below are the scripts for different roles respectively, but **before running these scripts, please make sure that you have [MySQL](https://www.mysql.com/) database management system pre-installed on your computer**.

 ```bash
 python run_team_manager.py